you deserve safety and joy in your body. full stop.

 • avoiding looking in the mirror

-• avoiding wearing clothes that you find attractive because you worry what others will think of you in them
+• avoiding wearing clothes that you like because you worry what others will think of you in them

 • consistently trying to change your body through restrictive diet and exercise